sambaapu/Neural_net_SVM/README.md

 ######################################################

-svm_with_kernel.py contains SVM implementaion with kernels like RBF and Poly.
+svm_with_kernel.py contains SVM implementaion with kernels like RBF and Polynomial.

 example of its usage is contained in the same file